RoryBr1/Milestone-3/README.md

 4. Create the database in MongoDB.
     - Signup/login to MongoDB
-    - Create a cluster with a database named "junkfoodvegan
+    - Create a cluster with a database named "junkfoodvegan"
     - Within the cluster, create the following collections: _categories, recipes, prep_times, users._

 5. Create the environment variables